 Harris is Asked to be Lead Counsel on a Capital Case

-The Venue: United States District Court, Northern District of California
+The Venue: United States Department of Justice, Washington D.C.

 The Case: While serving on the United States District Court's distinguished Defense Attorneys Panel, Harris was appointed by the Executive Director to be Lead Counsel in a death penalty case.
-Harris' first mission was to defend the death penalty charge preventing his client from being in the most extreme jeopardy - the loss of his own life.
+Harris's first mission was to defend the death penalty charge preventing his client from being in the most extreme jeopardy of all - the loss of his own life.

-Harris defended his case as leader of the first panel of lawyers before a judicial panel in Washington D.C.
+Harris defended his case as leader of the first panel of lawyers before the judicial panel in Washington D.C.
 He successfully convinced the government not to seek death against his client.
+The panelists who came after Harris were pleased that Harris had led the team's defense, and they were able to use similar arguments for their client's benefit.
+Harris led the way!